 ACA MEDICARE-RELATED QUESTIONS

+Individuals who are entitled to Medicare and have employer-based health insurance do not have to enroll in Medicare while working.
+They have 8 months t to enroll in Medicare after employment ends without incurring a late enrollment premium penalty.
+If they choose to enroll in Medicare Part B Medicare will be secondary coverage to their employer- based benefits.
+Medicare will pay secondary benefits using the same rules as the employer-based plan.
+If the employer’s health insurance for prescription drugs is equal in value to Medicare’s benefit for prescription drugs the employer’s plan will be credible coverage and the beneficiary can wait to enroll in Part D until they are no longer working.
+They will have 63 days to enroll without incurring a late enrollment premium penalty.
 (Bonnie Burns) Q 93: Who should consumers contact with questions about Medicare, Medicare Supplement insurance, or Medicare Advantage Plans?

 Medicare coverage, Medicare Supplement insurance (Medigap), and Medicare Advantage plans aren’t available through the [insert name of state exchange].
 Consumers who are currently enrolled in Medicare may not buy coverage through the exchange.
 Enrollees who are enrolled in Medicare because of end stage renal disease (ESRD) can enroll in a Medicare Advantage plan beginning in 2021.
 Questions involving the ACA and Medicare, Medicare Supplement insurance, or Medicare Advantage Plans can be referred to [insert name of State Health Insurance Program (SHIP)] at [insert contact information].
 The federal government’s Medicare website, www.medicare.gov, also has more information about health reform and Medicare changes.